paulrosen/abcjs/docs/audio/synthesized-sound.md

 | options | undefined | Some options for the sound creation (see list below). |

 #### synthOptions.options

+In addition to the following option, you can also set the options described in audioParams below.

 | Attribute | Default | Description |
 | ------------- | ----------- |----------- |